FranciscoPorto-dev/Rusty-Code/README.md

 # Rusty Code

-**Rusty Code** is an open-source, terminal-based AI coding agent written in Rust.
+**Rust Code** is an open-source, terminal-based AI coding agent written in Rust.
 It provides an interactive TUI (Terminal User Interface) for chatting with large language models, navigating your codebase, and getting help with coding tasks — all from the command line.

 ## About This Project